 Various: Mirage--Avant-Garde & Third-Stream Jazz; New World Records NW-216; 1977; gatefold E+/E+ S $60 -- rare anthology in Folkways style w/extensive liner notes; Woody Herman-Summer Sequence, Duke Ellington-The Clothed Woman, Lennie Tristano Quartet-Yesterdays, Stan Kenton-Mirage, Mingus-Eclipse, Kenton-Egdon Heath, George Russell and his Smalltet-Concerto for Billy the Kid, Brandeis Jazz Festival Ensemble-Transformation, John Lewis-Piazza Navona, Jeanne Lee/Ran Blake-Laura

-Googie Rene & his Combo: Flapjacks Parts 1 & 2; Class 305; N $15 -- w/Clifford Scott, Art Wright
+Googie Rene & his Combo: Flapjacks Parts 1 & 2; Class 305; N $15 -- seminal swingin' California R&B (that turned into mod soul about the time of this release) with Clifford Scott (tenor with Billy Larkin & the Delegates), guitarist Art Wright

 Somethin' Cool: Sunny/Tea for Three; Philips/Mercury/Pulsar 2047; white-label promo E $20 -- terrific promo for the coveted, highest-rated "Voices in Latin" LP (Pulsar AR-10601)!; mod soul-jazz vocal chorus in a bossa beat rather than Latin (like Novi Singers or Bossa Rio and other Sergio Mendes); as with the LP, both tracks here are wonderful, but the FANTASTIC B-side (best cut on the LP?) even has a drum break; as one of the best, rare things on the seldom-seen Pulsar sub-label, it's definitely UNDERPRICED!!!